howesteve/elegua/README.md

 > :warning: WARNING: It's best to define routes in your main application's page and not in subpages that are lazily loaded, otherwise routes might not be defined when you think they are, and that could lead to unexpected results.

-This is a bigger example of how routing looks like in [Elegua](https://github.com/howesteve/elegua):
+A more comprehensive example of how routing looks like in [Elegua](https://github.com/howesteve/elegua):

 ```svelte
 <script lang="ts">